Siliguri Corridor

 The Siliguri Corridor is the strip of Indian territory within the red highlighted circle.

+Map of India illustrating Chicken's Neck, with Bangladesh’s Panchagarh District to the south and Nepal’s Jhapa District to the northwest.

 AH2 of the Asian Highway goes through the Siliguri Corridor.

 Dimensions of the corridor.
-Distances in kilometers.
+Distances in kilometres.

-The Siliguri Corridor, often dubbed the "Chicken's Neck", is a stretch of land around the city of Siliguri in West Bengal, India.
-20-22 km at the narrowest section, this geopolitical and geoeconomical corridor connects the seven states of northeast India to the rest of India.
-The countries of Nepal and Bangladesh lie on each side of the corridor and the Kingdom of Bhutan lies at the northern end of the corridor.
-The Kingdom of Sikkim formerly lay on the northern side of the corridor, until its merger with India in 1975.
+The Siliguri Corridor, also known as the "Chicken's Neck", is a stretch of land around the city of Siliguri in West Bengal state of India.
+It is the sole terrestrial connection between India's mainland and its eight northeastern states, serving as a logistical lifeline for over 40 million people and crucial military movements.
+The corridor is bordered by Nepal, Bhutan and Bangladesh, China's Chumbi Valley in Tibet, to its northeast.
 The city of Siliguri is the major city in the area and the central transfer point connecting Bhutan, Nepal, Bangladesh, Sikkim, Darjeeling, Northeast India and mainland India.
-According to the Indian Army, the Siliguri Corridor is the Army's strongest defensive line.